ether/etherpad-lite/README.md

 ## Windows

 ### Prebuilt Windows package
-This package runs on any Windows machine, but for development purposes, please do a manual install.
+This package runs on any Windows machine.
+You can perform a manual installation via git for development purposes, but as this uses symlinks which performs unreliably on Windows, please stick to the prebuilt package if possible.

 1. [Download the latest Windows package](https://etherpad.org/#download)
 2. Extract the folder